 We are incorporated in Israel.
-All of our current executive officers and directors reside in Israel (although one of our external directors, Jerrold S. Gattegno, resides in the United States) and most of our assets reside outside of the United States.
+All of our current executive officers and directors reside in Israel (other than two of our directors who reside in the United States) and most of our assets reside outside of the United States.
 Therefore, a judgment obtained against us or any of these persons in the United States, including one based on the civil liability provisions of the U.S. federal securities laws, may not be collectible in the United States and may not be enforced by an Israeli court.
 It may also be difficult to effect service of process on these persons in the United States or to assert U.S. securities law claims in original actions instituted in Israel.